 Flexibility is a glass kitchen splashbacks design strength.

-The colour, texture and finish possibilities means the splashback can fit any kitchen configuration and style.
+The colour, texture and finish possibilities mean the splashback can fit any kitchen configuration and style.

 A combination of quality paint and unmatched glass manufacturing leads to a stunning kitchen feature that will improve the home’s overall value.

 In addition, glass splashbacks aren’t solely limited to paint.
 Digital prints and mirrored glass options give designers even more options.

 Digital prints enable total customisation and allow you to showcase high-quality images, art and patterns.